US military chief praises Japan's defense funding boost as a buttress against China and North Korea | KRDO

 Associated Press

-TOKYO (AP) — The highest-ranking U.S. military officer is praising Japan’s moves to double its defense spending over the next five years, citing rising threats from North Korea and China.
-Gen. Mark Milley, the chairman of the Joint Chiefs of Staff, mentioned Japan’s need for cruise missile defense, early warning missile systems and boosted air capabilities.
-Those would help the United States as it looks to counter North Korea’s push for a nuclear missile program capable of pinpoint-targeting the U.S. mainland and what Milley said was China’s push for regional domination in the next decade or so.
+TOKYO (AP) — The highest-ranking U.S. military officer is praising Japan’s moves to double its defense spending over the next five years.
+Gen. Mark Milley cited rising threats from North Korea and China.
+The chairman of the U.S. Joint Chiefs of Staff also mentioned Japan’s need for cruise missile defense, early warning missile systems and boosted air capabilities.
+Those would help the United States as it looks to counter North Korea’s push for a nuclear missile program capable of pinpoint-targeting the U.S. mainland and what Milley said Friday was China’s push for regional domination in the next decade or so.